 Oregon State is well capable of knocking off No. 1 seeded Washington on Thursday.
 But their inconsistency makes them also vulnerable.

 But if Cunningham comes alive against the Huskies, and four other Beavs again score in double figures, Oregon State could be well on their way to a magic carpet ride.
 Four wins in four days?
 That's a tall order.
-A
+A really tall order.

 But one also within their grasp.